What to Expect

 You will find us here on the corner of Hillborough Road and Carlingford Drive.

 PARKING: can often be a problem in this area around Southend Hospital.
-We recommend the easiest place to park is in the hospital car park F. Although the hospital does make a charge for parking this is often easier than driving round in circles looking for a space.
+We recommend the easiest place to park is in the hospital car park F. The hospital does make a charge to park.
+There are lots of parking restrictions in the roads surrounding the hospital and payments can be made via a parking meter.

 We are on the first floor but we do have a lift for any who need it.